Divyanshu-2829/sql-Tadka/README.md

 ## 🧐 Overview

-This is a **ReactJS** powered SQL Editor, allowing users to execute SQL queries effortlessly.
+This is a **ReactJS** powered SQL Tadka, allowing users to execute SQL queries effortlessly.

-The application features an intuitive SQL editor where users can write queries and interact with two key buttons: **Clear** and **Run**.
+The application features an intuitive SQL Tadka where users can write queries and interact with two key buttons: **Clear** and **Run**.
 Upon clicking **Run**, the editor extracts the table name from the query and checks if it exists in a predefined list of supported tables (**TABLE_NAMES**).
 If the table exists, an API request fetches data from a URL, and the query is executed using **alasql**, returning results in JSON format, which are then displayed in a structured table.

 ### Key Features: